imanikhwann/Concrete-Crack/README.md

 The simplified illustration of the model is shown in the figure below.

 The model is trained with a batch size of 32 and 20 epochs.
 Early stoping are applied on the training process of the model to avoid model overfitting issue.
-After training the model reaches __ training accuracy and __ validation accuracy.
+The training stops after 3 epochs and model reaches 99% training accuracy and 99% validation accuracy.
 The training results are shown in the figures below.
 ## 4. Results
 The model is evaluated with test data.
 The loss and accuracy are shown in figure below.

-Some predictions are also been made with the model and compared with the actual results.
+Some predictions are also been made with the model are shown in the figure below.